-Hi, I’m Simon and welcome to the only Secret Millionaire Bot review you’ll ever need to read because right here and now, you’re going to learn the truth about what this program actually is.
+Hi, I’m Simon and welcome to the only Secret Millionaire Bot review you'll ever need to read because right here and now, you're going to learn the truth about what this program.

 Why listen to me?

-Because unlike all the other fake reviews out there, I am not affiliated with Secret Millionaire Bot.
-I write this review to help you avoid worthless get-rich-quick scams and find real money-making programs that actually work.
+Because I am not affiliated with Secret Millionaire Bot.
+I write this review to help you avoid worthless get-rich-quick scams and find real money-making programs that work.

-The difference between what Charles Allen promises in the promotional video and what you actually get delivered in the training area is night and day.
-I’ve seen a lot of hype in my time but I don’t think I’ve ever been as disappointed with a training product ever.
+The difference between what you're promised by Charles Allen and what you get in the training area is night and day.
+I've seen a lot of hype in my time but I've never been more disappointed with a training product ever.

-With paid actors hired to give you fake testimonials and a crazy amount of expensive upsells designed to make the product creator money not you, Secret Millionaire Bot really is the worst of scams.
+Actors hired to give fake testimonials, expensive upsells designed to squeeze you for cash, an income disclosure admitting nobody makes money – Secret Millionaire Bot really is the scummiest of scams.

 Want my advice?

-This program is NOT what you’re told it is that’s for sure and I’m going to show you now exactly why nothing you see on the sales page can be trusted.
+This program is NOT what you're told it is that's for sure and I'm going to show you why nothing you see on the sales page can be trusted.

 Lie #1: You Can Make Money On Autopilot

-Watch the video and you hear a guy calling himself Charles Allen tell you this is your unique opportunity to join an elite secret club of millionaires who make a fortune on the internet automatically using bots while showing you pictures of sports cars and mansions.
+Watch the promo video and Charles Allen will tell you this is a unique opportunity to join an “elite secret club of millionaires” who make a fortune on the internet automatically using bots.
+He'll also show you pictures of fancy sports cars and big mansions.

-You’re told the automated software they call a ‘bot’ allows normal people like you to make incredible profits online.
-At one point Charles even boasts:
+You're told the automated bot software allows ordinary people like you and me to make incredible profits online.
+At one point Charles boasts:

 “I sit back and let the money come in automatically; while I'm at a restaurant eating, on the beach with my wife and best of all, while I'm asleep.”

-In other words, you can make ridiculous amounts of money overnight for doing nothing…
+Or in other words: you can make crazy amounts of cash overnight for doing nothing…

-In Earn Money On The Internet – The Fast Way Or The Real Way I talk about the biggest limitation holding people back from replacing their full-time incomes online is the false idea there’s some internet glitch or a hidden secret out there that get you instant results.
+The biggest limitation holding people back from earning on the internet is the false idea there's some super-secret glitch or a hidden loophole out there you need to exploit.

-I’ve been making a full-time income online since 2015 but I had to hustle to get to there.
-I had to get the right training and learn the skills necessary to succeed then have the drive and passion to apply those skills, take massive action and make it happen.
+I've been a full-time online entrepreneur for 5 years but I had to hustle to get to there.
+It took time, patience and a lot of hard work.
+I had to get the right training to learn the skills necessary to make it happen.

-There are no shortcuts to success and once you realise this your chances of success increase exponentially.
+Once you realise there are no shortcuts to success your chances of actually succeeding increase exponentially.

 Lie #2: You're One Of The ‘Lucky Few' To Get Access

-The video talks about how you were ‘one of the lucky few’ to be allowed entry.
-One of the first things you see on SecretMillionaireBot.com is a warning message telling you to sign up quick before the spots get filled.
+The video talks about how you're ‘one of the lucky few' to be allowed entry.
+One of the first things you see on SecretMillionaireBot.com is a message warning you to sign up quick before you miss your spot:

-We know this is utter nonsense because this is a digital product and the person selling Secret Millionaire Bot wants to sell as many copies to as many people as he can so he can rake in the cash as possible.
+This is utter nonsense because it's a digital product and the guy behind Secret Millionaire Bot wants to sell as many copies to as many people as he can and rake in the cash.

-They only tell you crap like this to try to invoke a sense of panic and urgency in you so you’ll click the buy now button without thinking too much about it.
+They only tell you crap like this to try to invoke a sense of panic and urgency in you so you'll hit the buy now button without thinking too much about it.

 Lie #3: Secret Millionaire Bot Is Legit And Reputable

-On the sales page, you’ll also see the logos of Forbes, Huffington Post, Google Play and so on.
+On the sales page, they claim to have been featured on the likes of Forbes, Huffington Post, CNN and so on.

-It only takes a quick search online to realise that the Secret Millionaire Bot program has never been featured on any of these websites and as this is not an app, you won’t find them on Google Play or the App Store.
+This is fake news.
+It only takes a quick search online to realise the Secret Millionaire Bot has never been featured on any of these media outlets and as this is not an app, you won't find them on Google Play or the App Store.

 To associate themselves with well-known brands you know and trust to fool you into thinking this is a credible and reputable company when clearly they are anything but.